neraath/cosmosdb-onboarding/README.md

  3. Open the `InitializeDocumentDb` class and implement the CosmosDB-specific logic to initialize a connection to CosmosDB.
  4. In the same class, implement the logic necessary to initialize a database named `chrislabz` and a collection named `trialbalances`.
  5. Open the `GetAllTrialBalances` class and implement the CosmosDB-specific logic to get all records from the `trialbalances` collection.
  6. Run the console application and make sure you can get all TrialBalances.
 Initially, you should get no records.
-Use the CosmosDB Migration Tool to import the following JSON.
+Use the CosmosDB Migration Tool to import the following JSON: [trialbalances.json](FunWithCosmosDB/Model/trialbalances.json)

 ## Scenario 2
 At the end of this scenario, you should be able to retrieve a specific document based on Guid.
 As a stretch goal, you will also implement a query to retrieve all TrialBalances that match a particular string input by the user.